jerrycan619/mStream/README.md

 * extend jukebox more

 ## Install:
-To install this on an existing mStream server please got to: https://github.com/jerrycan619/mStream-themes
+To install this on an existing mStream server please go to: https://github.com/jerrycan619/mStream-themes
 <br/><br/>
 Dev. install:<br/>
 ```shell